bp2008/MapStitcher/README.md

 # MapStitcher
 A simple Windows program to bulk-download map tiles and stitch them together.

-The default map source is Google Maps' satellite imagery, but MapStitcher should in theory be compatible with any map server which shares a similar API and uses the Mercator projection.
+The default map source is Google Maps' satellite imagery, but MapStitcher should in theory be compatible with any map server which shares a similar API, 256x256 tiles, and the Mercator projection.

 This program has a hard size limit of 10922 tiles per stitching operation, due to the maximum capacity of a byte array.